wp-staging/wp-staging/readme.txt

 * Cloning and migration of WordPress multisite
 * Define a separate database and a custom directory for cloning
 * Clone your website into a subdomain
-* Specify certain user roles for accessing the staging site
+* Specify certain user roles for accessing the backup staging site
-* Copy all modifications from the staging site to the production website
+* Copy staging / backup to the production website

 <strong>Change your workflow of updating themes and plugins data:</strong>